 Please do join us if you are able:

-This takes place at 10:30 am on the 1st and 3rd Wednesday of the month.
+This takes place at St Dubricius, Whitchurch, 10:30 am on the 1st and 3rd Wednesday of the month.
 It is for all those who have missed a coffee, tea and chat!
-Due to all that is going on at the moment they will be held in the church for the present time.
+We also have a coffee morning at St James, Wyesham, between 10 to 12pm on the last Saturday of the month in St James’ Church.

 Whitchurch Knit and Natter: